Buying Homes With Swimming Pools

 Should You Buy a Home With a Pool?

-According to the The Association of Pool and Spa Professionals, the number of new in-ground pools in the U.S. grew by 10% from 2002 to 2005, and some 4.7 million U.S. homes have in-ground pools.
+According to the The Association of Pool and Spa Professionals, the number of new in-ground pools in the U.S. is growing and, as of 2017, some 10.4 million homes in the United States have in-ground pools.

 Studies show that most low-end and many middle-range buyers do not want a home with a pool.